jootten/A2C_Lunar_Lander/report.md

 ### 4. The model and the experiment

 This section makes up the main part of our report.
 Here we will highlight and explain the important parts of our project's implementation.
-We are trying to present the code in the most semantic logical and intuitive order to facilitate the comprehension.
+We are trying to present the code in the most semantic logical and intuitive order to facilitate comprehension.
 The code itself is already structured into several classes and we will always indicate which class we are currently talking about.
 We are starting with the coordinator class because, as its name suggests, it organizes the use of every other class and also the whole procedure of the learning process.
 From there we will go step by step and jump into the other classes as they are coming up.

 ![*Figure 1: main.py*](report_screenshots/main.py_coord_init.png)